DenislavMihov/SoftUni/SoftUni Fundamentals/functions_exercise/README.md

 Wrap the two functions in a function named add_and_subtract() which will receive the three numbers as parameters.
 Print the result of the subtract() function on the console.

+3. Characters in Range

+Write a function that receives two characters and returns a single string with all the characters in between them (according to the ASCII code), separated by a single space.
+Print the result on the console.